Meteor-Community-Packages/meteor-autoform/README.md

 ### afEachArrayItem

 This is a block helper that can be used to render specific content for each item in an array.
 It tracks the addition and removal of array item fields (or groups of fields) reactively for you.
-This allows you to customize the repeated array fields, remove buttons, etc. It's generally most useful within a custom `afArrayField` template.
+This allows you to customize the repeated array fields, removal buttons, etc. It's generally most useful within a custom `afArrayField` template.
 See the built-in `afArrayField` templates for example usage.

 `afEachArrayItem` supports the same attributes as `afArrayField`.